Doctor of Physical Therapy

-- Successful completion of the University’s Research Skills and Responsible Scholarship requirement prior to the semester the research practicum is completed.
+- Successful completion of the University’s Research Skills and Responsible Scholarship requirement prior to starting full-time clinical experiences.

 - Successful completion of PTRS 750 Research in Evidence-Based Physical Therapy Practice, PTRS 860 Evidence-Based Research Practicum I, and PTRS 861 Evidence-Based Research Practicum II meets the Research Skills requirement.

 - Successful completion of PTRS 817 Ethics in Health Care meets the Responsible Scholarship requirement.

 - Successful completion of a minimum of 110 credit hours.